International Village Ministries is a non-profit organization with 501(c)(3) status. Contributions are tax deductible using IRS guidelines.

 Preaching and teaching

-Starting from 2007, we preach at local churches in Oklahoma and Texas, where there is a strong focus on international student ministry.
+Since 2007, we have been preaching at local churches in Oklahoma and Texas, where there is a strong focus on international student ministry.

-John Long periodically preaches in local churches in Norman, OK and in China.
-Kevin Avery preaches in local churches in Waco, TX and in China.
+John Long periodically preaches in local churches in Norman, OK, and in China.
+Kevin Avery preaches in local churches in Tulsa, OK, and through virtual spaces such as Zoom or YouTube.
 Dave Oxenham leads a Bible study at his home.

 Websites offering international resources